Where to Stay for Oahu Snorkeling?

 The vast majority of Oahu snorkeling accommodations are in Waikiki and Honolulu.
 But there are some other areas to stay, too.
-On the east shore you can stay in the Kailua/Kaneohe area.
+On the east shore you can stay in the Kailua-Kaneohe area.
 You can choose accommodations on the north shore for snorkeling, but you probably only want to do this in the summer.
-There is a resort area on the west shore as well in Ko Olina/Kapolei.
+There are resorts on the west shore as well in the Ko Olina-Kapolei area.

 If you are serious about snorkeling the best spots on Oahu, you will need to rent a car and prepare to do some driving.
 The snorkeling really is spread around the island, so choosing where to stay based on that is not really an option.
 You could split your stay, but the island is small enough that this is not really necessary.